ernestoyoofi/mktmpsnap/README.md

 <img src="./icon.png" align="right" width="54" />

-**MKTMPSNAP** (Mikrotik Temporary Snapshot) is a lightweight system for performing temporary and anonymous backups of Mikrotik configurations without worrying about losing previous settings.
+**MKTMPSNAP** (Mikrotik Temporary Snapshot) is a small system for performing temporary and anonymous backups of Mikrotik configurations without worrying about losing previous settings.
 It uses the Mikrotik API and cronjobs to automatically perform backups.

 > [!NOTE]
 > The project is not yet complete.